 From the beginning, extraordinary men have led Sigma Tau Gamma.
 Because of that leadership, we have prospered in good times and persevered during difficult ones.

 In this section of our website, you will learn about the men and women helping to lead to establishing the vision for our future, guide us towards our centennial and lead our day-to-day operations.

 The Chief Executive Officer is the chief executive of the Fraternity, Foundation, and WPN Housing Company.
 He has both delegated authority from the Board of Directors and direct authority from the Fraternity Constitution and Laws.
 The Chief Executive Officer is responsible to the Board of Directors for administering the affairs of the three legal entities per the Constitution, Laws, policies, and procedures that have been established.
 All other employees of Headquarters work for and are responsible to the Chief Executive Officer.

-Established in 2014, the Board of Advisors consists of members who have made a three-year commitment to financially support the foundation by donating at least $1,000 annually.
+Established in 2014, the National Alumni Advisory Council consists of members who have made a three-year commitment to financially support the foundation by donating at least $1,000 annually.
 These men receive monthly updates from the CEO and are asked to provide their advice and counsel on new fraternity, foundation, and housing initiatives.
 These are some of the first men asked to volunteer for national programs and are being prepped to serve in other national leadership roles.

 Board of Directors